sillsdev/ptx2pdf/docs/ptx2pdf/styles.md

 space glue.
 If we are in a heading then output the caller in that place in the heading, but append the actual insert to the end of the headings.
 This reduces any pressure to break a page within a headings bloxk by placing all the page length cost at the end of the headings block.
-If we are in a chapter box then append the ntoe to the chapternote.
+If we are in an sidebar or chapter box then output the caller and wrap the note so it can be appended to the chapternote or sidebar note box (necessary because any insert that enters the text-flow inside a ```\vbox```  will simply vanish, they need to be added to the main flow of text).
 Otherwise just output the caller as normal.
 Now set the spacefactor for the text inside the footnote and call to setup the note insert, which may get wrapped.
 Notice that if there is no notecallerstyle then simply use the same caller as in the main text.